evmos/evmos/docs/guides/keys-wallets/keplr.md

 # Keplr

-Connect your Keplr wallet with Evmos {synopsis}
+Connect your Keplr wallet with Hazlor {synopsis}

 ## Pre-requisite Readings